iamhafizali/Friends-App/README.md

 # Friends List

-Hello my name is Hafiz Ali and iam student
+Hello my name is Hafiz Ali and iam a student

 this is my Ruby on Rails Friends List App!